Beyond Sexual Harassment, Lesser Known Scandals Could Cost The Murdochs A $14B Deal

 Floorgraphics in a jam

 In early 2005, a salesman for the Rebh brothers was taken aback.
-Account executives for one of their clients, the Smucker's jam company, dressed him down, demanding to know, according to documents Floorgraphics later filed in court, how News Corp knew the terms of the contracts they had.
+Account executives for one of their clients, the Smucker's jam company, dressed him down, demanding to know, according to documents Floorgraphics later filed in court, how News Corp. knew the terms of the contracts they had.

 That information was proprietary.